AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

         - criteria: "Implements Common Table Expressions or temporary tables to break-down complex queries"
           examples:
             - "WITH something AS (...)
 SELECT * FROM something;"
-        - criteria: "Writes queries containing complex aggregate functions"
+        - criteria: "Writes queries containing advanced aggregate functions"
           examples:
           - "SELECT SUM(...)
 FILTER (WHERE ...)
 FROM ..."
           - "SELECT COUNT(*) FILTER (WHERE ...)
 FROM ..."